Mopani Copper Mines: Corporate overview

+In February 2024, Zambia Consolidated Copper Mines-Investment Holdings (ZCCM-IH) approved the acquisition of a 51 percent stake worth 25.5 bn kwacha (US$ 1.1 bn) in Mopani Copper Mines Plc by Delta Mining Limited, a subsidiary of International Resource Holdings (IRH) that is headquartered in Abu Dhabi, United Arab Emirates.
+The transaction was completed the following month.

+Operations

+The company has mine sites at Mufulira and Nkana, which are located on the Copperbelt in central Zambia.
+The head office is located in Kitwe near Nkana assets.
+Nkana has been in operation since 1931 and Mufulira, which has been in operation since 1933 lies 50 km north of Kitwe.

+The company operates the Mufulira mine, smelter, concentrator and copper refinery and the Nkana mine, concentrator and cobalt plant.
+The name "Mopani" was chosen by vote amongst employees after the local Mopani tree.

 Environmental and health impact

 Serious concerns have been raised by local residents and activists about high levels of air and water pollution directly caused by the mining operations at the Mopani Copper Mine.
 In the award-winning documentary "Zambia: Good Copper, Bad Copper", by investigative journalists Audrey Gallet and Alice Odiot, the large impact of high emissions of sulfur dioxide and dust into the air and water pollution due to the mining operations is shown.
 In this documentary local residents complain of frequent breathing problems, chest pain and eye irritation due to exposure to the emissions.

 A second serious form of pollution is due to leaks of sulfuric acid, used in the extraction of copper from the ore, into the drinking water.
 In the documentary a serious incident due to high levels of sulfuric acid in the drinking water in 2008 is reported, which caused numerous hospitalizations of local residents, among whom children.
 Local officials are seen testifying that measured concentrations of sulfur dioxide frequently reach levels many times higher than recommended values.
 It was reported that Zambian environment authorities temporarily closed part of the mining operation after health complaints from local residents in March 2012.

 However, under investigation is the fraudulent dissimulation of thousands of million dollars by MCM, and the President of the EIB has instructed the services to decline any further financing request from this company or one of its subsidiaries.